samslezek/diymusic/README.md

 **Beats per bar:** How many times you want it to click per measure.
 (1 - 16)
 **Clicks per beat:** How many times you want it to click each beat.
 For example, if you wanted an 8th note subdivision, setting this value to 2 would accomplish that.
 (1 - 16)

+# Live Demo
+A live demo of this project can be found [here](http://adamshillmusic.com/metronome/)

 # Feedback
 Feel free to submit issues, pull requests, or forks.